 - Have an immigrant visa immediately available

 The third of these criteria is the most difficult for many family-based applicants.
-For family preference immigrants, the immigrant visa petition (Form I-130, Petition for Alien Relative) must be approved and current.
+For most family preference immigrants, the immigrant visa petition (Form I-130, Petition for Alien Relative) must be approved and current.
 Due numerical limit of family preference visas each year, there is generally a wait time for family preference immigrants.
 In other words, it may take a few years for the petition approval and a few more years for the visa to become available.
+Petitioners and beneficiaries can review the U.S. Department of State’s monthly visa bulletin to determine the wait.

-On the other hand, immediate relatives don’t have this numerical restriction.
+On the other hand, immediate relatives never have this numerical restriction.
 Immediate relatives include the spouse, unmarried children (under age 21) and parents of U.S. citizens.
-An immigrant visa (green card) is also available.
-Consequently, immediate relatives can much more easily adjust status.
+An immigrant visa (green card) is always available.
+Consequently, immediate relatives can adjust status much more easily.

 Adjustment of Status for Visa Waiver Program Entrants